nasa/cumulus/docs/deployment/troubleshoot_deployment.md

 ### `ValidationException: You must specify exactly one subnet.` when deploying the data-persistence module

-This can happen if you have multiple `subnet_ids` configured for your `data-persistence` module cluster, but your config is only creating one Elasticsearch instance.
+This can happen if you have multiple `subnet_ids` configured for your `data-persistence` modules, but your config is only creating one Elasticsearch instance.
 To fix the issue, update the `elasticsearch_config` variable for your `data-persistence` module to increase the number of instances:
-issue:

 ```hcl
 {